Introductory driving lesson offers like five lessons for £50 might seem a good deal but here’s what they’re not telling

 You see a deal like “Free phone, nothing to pay for 6 months.”.
 Then after the free 6 months ends you’re on an 18 month contract at £80 a month.

 Offers like that really annoy me.
 Those companies treat you like you’re stupid and are tricking you into being with them.
-They know they can only attract work by being cheap.
+They know they can only attract work by appearing cheap.
 Nobody would choose to be with them otherwise.

 I’d rather choose a company that doesn’t hide their real prices behind gimmicky introductory offers.
 I’d rather choose them because they’re good, not cheap.